 So you do need to be selective when it comes to choosing your apps as you can soon end up with a very expensive store.

 Theme Selection & Customisation

-Theme customisation in Opencart very much comes down to the theme that you are using.
-Popular themes like Journal, offer a decent selection of customisation options with their own customizer.
+Theme customization in Opencart very much comes down to the theme that you are using.
+Popular themes like Journal, offer a decent selection of customization options with their own customizer.